Skip to content

 );

-earth.x = 7; // Position 7 units away from Sun (Parent)
+earth.x = 7; // Position 7 units away from the Sun (Parent)

-sun.addChild(earth); // Add Earth to Sun
+sun.addChild(earth); // Add Earth to the Sun

 // 3.
 Create Moon (Child of Earth)